falconry/updraft/README.md

 # updraft

-Python WSGI development server inspired by werkzeug, optimized for API development and command-line usage.
+Falconry Updraft is a Python WSGI and ASGI development server, optimized for API development and command-line usage.

-TODO: Migrate this to the core project
+> [!WARNING]
+> This project is in early stages of rewrite.
+The server is not functional yet.